Radar Studies of Ice at Mercury May Help Artemis Program

 “Mercury’s polar deposits stand out nicely in radar imagery, unlike on the Moon where it has been difficult to say for certain where and how much ice there is in polar craters,” said Dr. Edgard G. Rivera-Valentín, USRA Senior Scientist at the Lunar and Planetary Institute and lead author.
 “Studying these standout examples of polar ice deposits can help us improve how we search for them elsewhere with radar, such as on the Moon.”

-The team of scientists used measurements from the Arecibo Observatory in Puerto Rico, which at the time had the world’s most powerful and most sensitive planetary radar system, to map in fine detail the ice deposits.
-The new data, along with measurements from the NASA MErcury Surface, Space ENvironment, GEochemistry, and Ranging (MESSENGER) spacecraft mission to Mercury, helped the team identify differences in how the buried ice scatters radar compared to nearby terrain and non-icy terrain.
+The team of scientists used measurements from the Arecibo Observatory in Puerto Rico, which at the time was the world’s most powerful and most sensitive planetary radar, to map in fine detail the ice deposits.
+The new data, along with measurements from the NASA MESSENGER (MErcury Surface, Space ENvironment, GEochemistry, and Ranging) spacecraft mission to Mercury, helped the team identify differences in how the buried ice scatters radar compared to nearby terrain and non-icy terrain.

 “Our work shows that the diagnostic radar signature that is typically used to find buried ice is not robust.
-Instead, we found an improved way of identifying and studying buried ice,” said Rivera-Valentín.
+Instead, we found an improved way of identifying and studying buried ice.”
 This study confirms findings by an earlier modeling study by Drs.
-Anne Virkki and Sriram Bhiravarasu, who are both co-authors of the present work.
+Anne Virkki and Sriram Bhiravarasu who are both co-authors of the present work.

-NASA is preparing to send the first woman and the first person of color to the Moon with the goal of establishing a long-term presence on its surface.
+NASA is preparing to send the first woman and first person of color to the Moon with the goal of establishing a long-term presence on its surface.
 Finding local sources of water can help provide important resources to support human habitation of the Moon.
-Although currently not operational, the legacy of the Arecibo planetary radar system continues to help not only understand far-away planets, but also to prepare humanity for its next steps toward exploring the Moon.
+Although currently not operational, the legacy of the Arecibo planetary radar continues to help not only understand far away planets, but also to prepare humanity for its next steps on exploring the Moon.